zachcasper/nimble/README.md

 ## Prerequisites

-1. Radius CLI at least version 0.46 installed on the workstation
+1. Rad CLI and Node.js installed on the workstation
-2. Node.js installed on the workstation
+2. Radius installed on an AKS cluster with a service principal or workload identity configured using at least edge version 6b7aa8
-3. An AKS cluster
+3. A Git repository for storing the Terraform configurations; this tutorial will assumes anonymous access to the Git repository, if that is not the case see [this documentation](https://red-sea-07f97dc1e-1409.westus2.3.azurestaticapps.net/guides/recipes/terraform/howto-private-registry/)
-4. A Git repository for storing the Terraform configurations; this tutorial will assumes anonymous access to the Git repository, if that is not the case see [this documentation](https://red-sea-07f97dc1e-1409.westus2.3.azurestaticapps.net/guides/recipes/terraform/howto-private-registry/)
+4. An OCI container registry for storing Bicep templates

 ## Setup
 ### Create resource types